A Quantum Multiparty Packing Lemma and the Relay Channel: Proof of the Quantum Multiparty Packing Lemma

-The conclusion therefore follows by \cref{eq:CMI} where we choose $\eps(n)$ such that $\varepsilon(n) \to 0$ so that $f(\abs{V_H}, \varepsilon(n)) \to 0$ and $\frac{1}{n} D_H^{\varepsilon(n)} (\rho^{\ot n} \Vert \sigma^{\ot n}) \to D(\rho \Vert \sigma)$.
-Given \cref{eq:DHepsBound}, one possibility is $\varepsilon(n) = 1/n$.
-This concludes the proof. \end{proof} Finally, we prove \cref{lem:packingGen}.
-Note that \cref{thm:conditional} gives a pair $\wh \rho, \wh \Pi$ that satisfy joint typicality properties but live in a larger Hilbert space.
-In order to prove \cref{lem:packing}, which claims the existence of a POVM on the original Hilbert space, we will need to construct the corresponding POVM in the larger Hilbert space and then appropriately invert the isometry.
+when the rate inequalities are satisfied.
+Given~\cref{eq:DHepsBound}, one possibility is $\varepsilon(n) = 1/n$ and $\delta(n) = n^{-1/4}$.
+This concludes the proof. \end{proof} Finally, we prove~\cref{lem:packingGen}.
+Note that~\cref{thm:conditional} gives a pair $\wh \rho, \wh \Pi$ that satisfy joint typicality properties but live in a larger Hilbert space.
+In order to prove~\cref{lem:packing}, which claims the existence of a POVM on the original Hilbert space, we need to construct the corresponding POVM in the larger Hilbert space and then appropriately invert the isometry.
 There is also an extra classical system $Y$ associated with the $X$ systems, which we can interpret as an additional random codebook.
-We will use a conventional derandomization argument to eliminate it from the statement.
-The extra $Y$'s associated with the $B$ systems we will simply trace over. \begin{proof}[Proof of \cref{lem:packingGen}] We invoke \cref{thm:conditional} with inputs the $\rho_{X B}$, $\eps$, and a classical system $Y Z$.
+We use a conventional derandomization argument to eliminate it from the statement.
+The extra $Y$'s associated with the $B$ systems we simply trace over. \begin{proof}[Proof of~\cref{lem:packingGen}] We invoke~\cref{thm:conditional} with inputs the $\rho_{X B}$, $\eps$, and a classical system $Y Z$.
 Here $X \equiv X_1 \dots X_k$, $Y \equiv Y_1 \dots Y_k$ and $Z$ is a classical system associated with $B$, to obtain a quantum state $\wh \rho_{X \wh B Y Z}$ and POVM $\wh \Pi_{X \wh B Y Z}$ which we can expand as follows:

 Now, for every $x_j \in \mathcal X_j$, draw $y_j(x_j)$ uniformly at random from~$\mathcal Y_j$, and consider the random vectors~$y(x) := (y_1(x_1),\dots,y_k(x_k))$.
 We use these random vectors and the codebook $\mathcal C = \{ x(i) \}_{i\in\mathcal I}$ to define a codebook $\mathcal{C}' = \{ y(i) \}_{i\in\mathcal I}$, where we set $y(i) = y(x(i))$.
 We also define the joint codebook~$\mathcal{C}'' = \{ x(i)y(i) \}_{i \in \mathcal I}$.
 Then, for every $i, i' \in \mathcal{I}$, letting $T \equiv \Psi(i,i')$, the following holds: \begin{enumerate} \item $x_\ol{T}(i) y_\ol{T}(i) = x_\ol{T}(i') y_\ol{T}(i') $ as random variables, \item $x_{T}(i) y_{T}(i)$ and $x_{T}(i') y_{T}(i')$ are independent conditioned on $x_\ol{T}(i) y_\ol{T}(i) $ ($=x_\ol{T}(i') y_\ol{T}(i')$), \end{enumerate} with probabilities